This page was reviewed under our medical and editorial policy by

 CT scan: A CT (computed tomography) scan provides precise information about the size, shape and position of any tumors in the bile duct or elsewhere in the abdomen, as well as nearby blood vessels.
 CT scans may also be used to guide a biopsy needle precisely into a suspected tumor (CT-guided needle biopsy).

-Percutaneous transhepatic cholangiography (PTC): This outpatient procedure uses a thin, hollow needle to gain access to the bile duct through the skin.
+Percutaneous transhepatic cholangiography (PTC): This outpatient procedure uses a thin, hollow needle to access the bile duct through the skin.
 X-ray images are taken when the needle passes through the bile ducts.
 Similar to ERCP, this procedure is used to perform biopsies and place stents in the bile duct.
 If necessary, a tube may be used to drain bile externally.

 Next topic: How is bile duct cancer treated?